Doug & Gene Meyer212-706-4096; dougandgenemeyer.com

 Drake Design Associates315 E. 62nd St., nr.
 Second Ave., fifth fl.; 212-754-3099; drakedesignassociates.com

 Jamie Drake is known for his striking mixes of colors, genres, periods, and cultures.
-For one project, he blended upholstered pieces from the fifties, Venetian-glass chandeliers from the twenties, and Op Art from the seventies.
+For one project, he blended upholstered pieces from the 1950s, Venetian glass chandeliers from the '20s, and Op Art from the '70s.
 Michael Bloomberg called on him to outfit his London and Upper East Side homes.

 Principal Kevin Dumais creates interiors that are lush yet maintain a disciplined modernism.
 While the firm adapts to client needs, its aesthetic adheres to a subtle color palette and casual feel.